lpod/lpod-docs/level1-text-marks-and-indices.rst

 A bookmark can be retrieved by its unique name using ``get_bookmark()`` from any element (including the root context).
-The ODF element that contains the bookmark then can be obtained as the parent of the bookmark element, using the ``get_parent`` method.
+The ODF element that contains the bookmark then can be obtained as the parent of the bookmark element, using the ``get_parent`` method from the retrieved bookmark.
 Alternatively,  ``get_element_by_bookmark()``, whose argument is a bookmark name, directly returns the element that contains the bookmark.
 However, a bookmark may belong to a text span, that in turn may belong to another text span, and so on.
 In order to directly get the real paragraph or heading element that contains the bookmark (whatever the possible intermediate hierarchy of sub-containers), an additional ``get_paragraph_by_bookmark()`` method is available.

 In the following example, the first instruction returns the text container (whatever its type, paragraph, heading or text span) where the bookmark is